wavefrontHQ/docs/pages/doc/permissions_overview.md

 - **[API Tokens](users_account_managing.html#generate-an-api-token)**

     A user with the **API Tokens** permission can [generate API tokens](users_account_managing.html#generate-an-api-token) for their user account.
-Service accounts *cannot* have this permission, because only a Wavefront administrator can generate API tokens for service accounts.
+Service accounts *cannot* have this permission because only a Wavefront administrator can generate API tokens for service accounts.

 - **[Accounts](users_roles.html)**